Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-launch.md

 ## 移除 Sudo

-The Sudo module was removed by a runtime upgrade on July 20, 2020, transitioning the [governance](learn-governance) of the chain into the hands of the token (DOT) holders.
+The Sudo module was removed by a runtime upgrade on July 20, 2020, transitioning the [governance](learn-governance) of the chain into the hands of the token (SOLAR) holders.

 From this point, the network has been entirely in the hands of the token holders and is no longer under control of any centralized authority.